UPPMAX/HPC-python/reflections/20250425/README.md

 > would expect NAISS to provide in regards to using Python.

 I enjoy this suggested schedule.
-I know that 'Intro to Python' will get more HPC-ey, among others by adding how to loading Python package modules.
+I know that 'Intro to Python' will get more HPCey, among others by adding how to loading Python package modules.
 I feel that is a first step to what the learner wants/needs.

 ## What I expected (or hoped) to learn that I did not learn